ff6347/extendscript.prototypes/README.md

 --

-Copyright (c) 2014 Fabian Moron Zirfas
+Copyright (c) 2014 - 2016 Lucas Vogel & Fabian Moron Zirfas

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal